-Employees are prohibited from discussing or disclosing protected information about employees or customers for any reason other than as necessary to complete work.
+Employees are prohibited from discussing or disclosing Protected Information about employees or customers for any reason other than as necessary to complete work.
 Anyone who has access to other employees' personnel records or personal information in the course of performing job duties must treat the information confidentially, in compliance with applicable privacy laws, and use it only for appropriate business reasons.
 Federal and state laws govern the disclosure of certain types of personal information and the Company may need to disclose personal information to comply with legal and regulatory requirements in these cases.
-No protected information shall be released to third parties without prior approval from the Company's legal team.
+Such disclosure shall only be made by authorized employees in consultation with the Company's Legal and Human Resources teams.